top of page

 privacy

-We are an open concept studio, but we do have privacy partitions upon request.
-Just let your artist know beforehand.
-We also provide pasties as needed.
+We're an open concept studio, but we have privacy partitions upon request.
+Just let your artist know beforehand what your preference is.
+We also have pasties on deck.

 friends